1992 United States men's Olympic basketball team: Isiah Thomas left off team

 There was speculation that Isiah Thomas was not part of the team because Jordan would participate only if Thomas was not on the roster.
 At the time, it was widely believed that Jordan did not like Thomas because he was seen as the "ring leader" of the Detroit Pistons of the late 1980s and early 1990s; nicknamed the "Bad Boys", the team employed overtly physical tactics against Jordan in the NBA Playoffs.
-In his 2012 book Dream Team, author Jack McCallum quotes Jordan as saying to Team USA selection committee member Rod Thorn, "Rod, I don’t want to play if Isiah Thomas is on the team".
+In his 2012 book Dream Team, author Jack McCallum quotes Jordan as saying to Team USA selection committee member Rod Thorn, "Rod, I don't want to play if Isiah Thomas is on the team".
 In 2020, Thorn and Jordan denied directly mentioning Thomas's name in discussions.
-According to Jordan in the documentary series The Last Dance, he asked Thorn, "Who’s all playing?" to which Thorn responded, "The guy you’re thinking about is not going to be playing."
+According to Jordan in the documentary series The Last Dance, he asked Thorn, "Who's all playing?" to which Thorn responded, "The guy you're thinking about is not going to be playing."

 After the selection of the first ten members of the team, Johnson released an official statement in support of Thomas, but years later it was discovered that his support was less than enthusiastic.
 In the book When the Game Was Ours, Johnson said, "Isiah killed his own chances when it came to the Olympics.
 Nobody on that team wanted to play with him."

-Laettner selection over O'Neal
+Laettner's selection over O'Neal

-The selection committee considered several college players including Harold Miner, Jimmy Jackson, and Alonzo Mourning in addition to Shaquille O'Neal and Christian Laettner.
+The selection committee considered several college players, including Harold Miner, Jimmy Jackson, and Alonzo Mourning in addition to Shaquille O'Neal and Christian Laettner.
 O'Neal was the number-one pick in the 1992 NBA draft, but Laettner's Duke Blue Devils teams won consecutive National Championships in 1991 and 1992.
-Coached by Mike Krzyzewski ("Coach K") - who also was a first-time assistant coach for the Olympic program, Laettner was the Naismith College Player of the Year and scored the game-winning basket as time expired in the 1992 NCAA Eastern Regional final.
+Coached by Mike Krzyzewski, who also was a first-time assistant coach for the Olympic program, Laettner was the Naismith College Player of the Year and scored the game-winning basket as time expired in the 1992 NCAA Eastern Regional final.
 Although O'Neal was a two-time Consensus NCAA First Team All-American in 1991 and 1992, his team lost in the second round of the 1992 NCAA men's tournament.
 Laettner's college success and coach's endorsement ultimately secured his position on the team.